This burgeoning community helps people build stunning data visualizations

 Observable is an attempt to build a platform around that kind of sharing.
 D3 still provides the underlying code, but each visualization appears in a “Notebook” where users can document their work.
 Users can then modify the code to see how it changes the results on the page, or they can “fork” the code into an entirely separate project.

-Melody Meckfessel, Observable’s CEO and a former vice president of engineering at Google, says that approach lets people create visualizations faster, since they can easily build on what others have already created.
+Melody Meckfessel, Observable’s CEO and co-founder, and a former vice president of engineering at Google, says that approach lets people create visualizations faster, since they can easily build on what others have already created.

 “When someone comes and they fork [a project], or they were inspired by it, they don’t have to start with this blank slate,” she says.